 We may share your personal data with the parties set out below for the purposes set out below:

-- Service providers who supply us with services such as IT systems & maintenance, email hosting services, data hosting services, marketing services, and website analytics;
+IT service providers who supply us with services such as IT systems & maintenance, email hosting services, data hosting services, marketing services, location-finding services and website analytics;

 6. International transfers